 The night is spent between the four powerful mountains, Mt Meru, Namanga, Longido and the most legendary of all, Mt Kilimanjaro.

 Day 7 7: AMBOSELI - 4-6 hours ridingSafari camp TanzaniaWake up with the sun, then ride towards the Kenyan border.
 This day will be spent tracking the footsteps of the elephants.
 The night will be spent overlooking the pans with its plains game on constant alert for predators.

 Day 8 8: AMBOSELI - ARUSHA - 2-3 hours ridingAfter a leisurely breakfast, it is time to set off on your very last ride in the Tanzanian wilderness.
 You will be back at the Camp on time for lunch, followed by your transfer back to Arusha (c.
 3 hours drive).

-A room will be made available at the Polo Club for the afternoon, before heading back to Kilimanjaro Airport and your flight back to the UK.
+A day room will be made available at the Lodge for the afternoon, before heading back to Kilimanjaro Airport and your flight back to home.

 Dates & prices